skellis46/slipbox/improvisation and the threshold of the self.md

-"Consciousness bestows its identity exclusively on the body.
-It believes and feels, "I am the body.""
+> Consciousness bestows its identity exclusively on the body.
+It believes and feels, 'I am the body.'
 (Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

 ### 5.3 Why the threshold matters
 - For dance research: